-The TGIF scandals that followed the finales of shows like Full House and Family Matters are shocking not only because they involve child actors on drugs, but also because they pervert the memories of the audience's childhood.
+The TGIF scandals that followed the finales of shows like Full House and Family Matters are shocking not only because they involve child actors with substance abuse issues, but also because they take away from the memories of the audience's childhood.
 Throw on some NKOTB and prepare to have your world rocked by these '90s scandals.

 In 2012, Bridget Hardy accused former Family Matters star Jaleel White of domestic abuse in papers filed during a custody dispute over their daughter.
 She claimed he pushed her into a toilet so violently it broke.

 White was never questioned or charged by the police in the incident, but the controversy wasn't in keeping with his family-friendly TGIF image.Did this shock you?

 2. Sabrina The Teenage Witch's Special Night Out

 During an interview with Oprah in 2013, Melissa Joan Hart admitted that she got a little wild when she first started making good money.
 The night before a Maxim shoot, she decided to go to a party at the Playboy Mansion, where things escalated quickly.

 Hart partied all night and enjoyed herself in several very interesting ways.
 Nobody tell Zelda about this.Did this shock you?